Links

 Process Manager Saga PHP

 Saga is responsible for coordination of long running processes.
-It can store information about what happened and make a decision what to do in the right time.
+It can store information about what happened and make a decision what to do next in result.

 #[Saga]